(Requires the TicketBatch amendment )

 - Each Ticket can only be used once.
 It is possible to have multiple different candidate transactions that would use the same Ticket Sequence, but only one of those candidates can be validated by consensus.

 - Each account cannot have more than 250 Tickets in the ledger at a time.
-Therefore, you cannot create more than 250 Tickets at a time, either.
+You cannot create more than 250 Tickets at a time, either.

 - You can use a Ticket to create more Tickets.
 If you do, the Ticket you used does not count towards the total number of Tickets you can have at once.